wrote/read/documentary/1-API/index.md

 Read the file as a Buffer.

-%EXAMPLE: example/buffer.js, ../src => @wrote/read%
+%EXAMPLE: example/buffer, ../src => @wrote/read%
-%FORK example example/buffer%
+%FORK example/buffer%

 %~%